stedolan/counterexamples/src/mutable-matching.md

 form of pattern-matching: a `match`/`case`/`switch` construct that can inspect values.

-The cases in a match statement often contain redundancy, and modern compilers optimise these statements by coalescing repeated subpatterns.
+The cases in a match statement often contain redundancy, and compilers optimise these statements by coalescing repeated subpatterns.
 For instance, consider this OCaml match:
 ```ocaml